 Penultimate band on stage 2 were The Blinders.
-The alternative rockers from Doncaster are building up quite a following and the packed crowd in SWG3 were delighted to welcome their fav’s on stage.
-With Thomas Haywood on vocals and guitars, Charlie McGough on bass and Matt Neale on drums, they played thru a 1 hour set including tracks such as Wither, Brave New World, When No Man Comes, Rat In A Cave and Ramona.
-The band are loud, aggressive, they rock and they have a point to make.
-Haywood on vocals is on lead guitar too, leading the line with influences of Iggy Pop, The Fall and lyrics of John Cooper Clarke.
+The alternative rockers from Doncaster are building up quite a following and the packed crowd in SWG3 was delighted to welcome their fav’s on stage.
+With Thomas Haywood on vocals and guitars, Charlie McGough on bass and Matt Neale on drums, they played through a 1 hour set including tracks such as Wither, Brave New World, When No Man Comes, Rat In A Cave and Ramona.
+The band is loud, aggressive, they rock and they have a point to make.
+Haywood on vocals is on lead guitar too, leading the line with influences of Iggy Pop, The Fall, and lyrics of John Cooper Clarke.
 McGough on bass belts out a thumping bass, his energy on stage see’s him covering all corners and by the end of the set looked like he’d done 5 sets at Wimbledon against Federer with one hand tied behind his back.
-Together as a unit, they are raw, energetic and give their all into the performance, which the crowd obviously appreciates, and they leave to a rapturous applause.
+Together as a unit, they are raw, energetic, and give their all into the performance, which the crowd obviously appreciates, and they leave to rapturous applause.

-Closing the event on stage 2 were Glaswegian indie rockers Baby Strange.
-Another up and coming band with a cult following, they came on stage around 9pm and the atmosphere was electric, as it was last time I saw the lads perform.
-From the first bars of first track Pure Evil, the crowd went bananas, and the band fed from it, with a first class performance.
+Closing the event on stage 2 were Glaswegian indie-rockers Baby Strange.
+Another up and coming band with a cult following, they came on stage around 9 pm and the atmosphere was electric, as it was last time I saw the lads perform.
+From the first bars of first track Pure Evil, the crowd went bananas, and the band fed from it, with first-class performance.
 Other tracks on the set included Viewpoint, Motormind, VVV, Young Team, California Sun and closed with fans fav Pleasure City.

-The band consists of Johnny Madden on vocals and lead guitar, Connaire McCann on drums and Aidan McCann on bass.
-They seem to have came on leaps and bounds since seeing them earlier in the year, their sound more polished but that could be down to a bigger and better venue, as they already were a very accomplished band.
-Their fans welcoming the big songs, every mouth and every voice singing along word perfect, and the crowdsurfers were having a field day.
+The band consists of Johnny Madden on vocals and lead guitar, Connaire McCann on drums, and Aidan McCann on bass.
+They seem to have come on leaps and bounds since seeing them earlier in the year, their sound more polished but that could be down to a bigger and better venue, as they already were a very accomplished band.
+Their fans welcoming the big songs, every month, and every voice singing along word perfect, and the crowd surfers were having a field day.

 This was a great day of new music at the SWG3 venue, and at £15 a ticket, you couldn’t complain about value for money.
-Well supported by the Glasgow crowd, eager to see their favourites, this ‘indoor festival’ could be a regular occurance.
-A great day and great way to keep up with immerging talent.
+Well supported by the Glasgow crowd, eager to see their favorites, this ‘indoor festival’ could be a regular occurrence.
+A great day and a great way to keep up with immerging talent.